giovdk21/vscode-sublime-merge/README.md

 ## Known Issues / TODO

-- The extension hasn't been tested on Windows yet
 - Tests are not present

 This is my first VSCode extension, therefore any constructive feedback is very welcome.